zitadel/zitadel/guides/development.md

 ### Initialise frontend

-Used to set the client id of the console This step is for local development.
+Used to set the client id of the console.
+This step is for local development.
 If you don't work with a local backend you have to set the client id manually.

 You must [initialise the data](###-Initialise-data)) first.